medatlhs/42-Inception/README.md

 **Inception** is a system administration and DevOps project that aims to introduce containerization using **Docker** and **Docker Compose**.

-The goal of the project is to build a small, secure, and isolated infrastructure composed of multiple services running in separate Docker containers, all orchestrated using Docker Compose and executed inside a virtual machine.
+The goal of the project is to build a small, secure, and isolated infrastructure composed of multiple services running in separate Docker containers, all orchestrated using Docker Compose and executed inside a virtual machine with Linux operation system setup on it.

 This infrastructure includes:
-- An **NGINX** web server secured with **TLSv1.2 / TLSv1.3**
+- An **NGINX** web server acting as a reverse proxy secured with **TLSv1.2 / TLSv1.3**
 - A **WordPress** application running with **PHP-FPM**
 - A **MariaDB** database
 - Persistent **Docker volumes** for database and website data